 All roads lead to von Sydow: Until the End of the World.

 In Death Watch, the ‘visionary’ invention is an undetectable camera that can bring a heightened reality to televised reality shows.
-The mass audience prefers the images of televison to seeing with their own eyes, prefers, in fact, living a manufactured television reality (which the profit-oriented Death Watch show is only too happy to dish up) to living their own, real lives.
+The mass audience prefers the images of televison to seeing with their own eyes, prefers in fact living a manufactured television reality to living their own, real lives.
+The profit-oriented Death Watch show is only too happy to oblige them.
 The horror is that the media society demeans human values in the process, turning individuals into passive consumer-voyeurs in a zombie-like life where ‘everything is interesting, but nothing matters.’
 Respect for personal privacy is negated.
 Katherine flees the pitiless scrutiny of Death Watch because she understands she must do so to preserve her soul.

 The final horror is only alluded to: American Military Intelligence wishes to use the invention to penetrate human minds in ways that could previously only be accomplished with crude brainwashing and torture.
-The invention promises limitless access to mental content regardless of the will of the individual; also, because it can implant images in the brain, it might be adapted to manipulate, deceive and torture with awful efficiency.
+The invention promises limitless access to mental content regardless of the will of the individual.
+Because it can implant images in the brain, the invention might also be adapted to manipulate, deceive and torture with awful efficiency.

 Katherine’s instinctive demand to retain the privacy she considers her personal posession is shunted aside by a Media World dismissive of the validity of such considerations.

 In Until the Aborigines’ instinctive reaction to retain the privacy and sanctity of the human psyche (our dreams) is dismissed as superstition by Dr. Farber.